waqasbhatti/astroph-coffee/README.md

 * article abstract and metadata storage in sqlite3
 * frontend built with tornado for viewing and voting on papers
 * an archive of previous astro-ph discussions
-* geofencing using the Maxmind GeoLite2 database to restrict voting locations
+* geofencing (and IP-address fencing) using the Maxmind GeoLite2 database to restrict voting locations
 * reserving papers for later discussion (up to a week after their appearance)

+See the INSTALL.md file for instructions on how to install and run the server.
+If you have questions or problems, please open an issue or drop me an email.

+### How it works

 Everyone gets five votes to use in total per day, with one per paper.
 In addition, everyone may reserve up to five papers for later discussion.
 The